 - 2 tablespoons of water.

-Add the flour, mixed spice, cinnamon, egg, butter and remaining sugar into the thermomix bowl.
-Mix for 15 seconds on speed 7 or until all ingredients have combined.
+- Add the flour, mixed spice, cinnamon, egg, butter and remaining sugar into the Thermomix bowl.
+Mix for 15 seconds on speed 7 to combine ingredients.

-Place the dough balls into the prepared cake tin, cover with a tea towel and place the tin in a warm spot for another 30 minutes to allow the dough to again rise.
+- Place the dough balls into the prepared baking tin, cover with a tea towel and place the tin in a warm spot for another 30 minutes to allow the dough to again rise.